Board of Directors

 Dr. Gary Morsch is a family and emergency physician and a founder of Heart to Heart International.
-Dr. Morsch retired from the U.S. Army Reserve in 2012 with the rank of Colonel and has been deployed as an Army physician to Kosovo, Iraq, Kuwait and Germany.
-Dr. Morsch has received several awards for his humanitarian work including the President’s Volunteer Action Award, the Points of Light Award, two honorary doctorate degrees, and was honored with the first Humanitarian Award from the American Academy of Family Physicians.
+Morsch retired from the U.S. Army Reserve in 2012 with the rank of Colonel and has been deployed as an Army physician to Kosovo, Iraq, Kuwait and Germany.
+Morsch has received several awards for his humanitarian work including the President’s Volunteer Action Award, the Points of Light Award, two honorary doctorate degrees, and was honored with the first Humanitarian Award from the American Academy of Family Physicians.

-An avid writer, Dr. Morsch has authored a handful of books focused on humanitarian work.
+An avid writer, Morsch has authored a handful of books focused on humanitarian work.
 He believes in the power of service and has dedicated his life to inspiring and mobilizing people to serve.

 Jim Kerr is a Registered Pharmacist, a founder of Heart to Heart International and has served honorably as Board Chairman.
-Jim has practiced pharmacy for more than 30 years, helped start an Independent Pharmacy Buying Group, is the pharmacy consultant for a local school district, is on the founding committee of the Olathe (KS) Medical Center Hospice, and serves as a mentor to pharmacy students.
-Jim has also served on the Johnson County (KS) Drug Council, and is on the Board of the United States Congressional Award for Youth in Washington, DC.
-Jim is also the recipient of the prestigious Bowl of Hygeia from the American Pharmacists Association for the State of Kansas.
+Kerr has practiced pharmacy for more than 30 years, helped start an Independent Pharmacy Buying Group, is the pharmacy consultant for a local school district, is on the founding committee of the Olathe (KS) Medical Center Hospice, and serves as a mentor to pharmacy students.
+Kerr has also served on the Johnson County (KS) Drug Council, and is on the Board of the United States Congressional Award for Youth in Washington, DC.
+Kerr is also the recipient of the prestigious Bowl of Hygeia from the American Pharmacists Association for the State of Kansas.
 Kerr attended the University of Arkansas in Fayetteville and the University of Missouri-Kansas City School of Pharmacy, and owned his own business, Kerr’s Pharmacy, for a number of years.

 Dr. Lee A. Norman is secretary of the Kansas Department of Health and Environment.
 He was a senior vice president and chief medical officer of the University of Kansas Hospital in Kansas City; chief quality officer of the University of Kansas Physicians, Inc.; and clinical assistant professor at the KU School of Medicine.
 He received his medical degree from the University of Minnesota and did his residency in family medicine in Texas.